If your cat strays from home, it can be a devastating experience for both you

 as review all the important tips below and take the necessary actions.
 The best way to locate your lost

-First, make sure you have properly searched your OWN home to confirm your pet is not just hiding somewhere.
-Make sure to check any garages, basements and sheds on the property, even if you don't think your pet could have gotten in there.
+First, make sure you have properly searched your OWN home to confirm your cat is not just hiding somewhere.
+Make sure to check any garages, basements and sheds on the property, even if you don't think your cat could have gotten in there.
 Pets can get into some very strange and small places.
 Look behind, under and inside all appliances such as washing machines, stoves, refrigerators.
 For cats, make sure to check in attics, on the roof or roof gutters, and up in trees.

 Search your neighborhood, knock on doors and talk to all your neighbors.
 Leave